QCDIS/DevOpsTutorial/README.md

 ### Questions
 * How dose the RESTful Web Service communicate with the MongoDB if that MongoDB is not acceptable externally
-* How do decide on which individual machine your service and DB will run ?
+* Currently the RESTful Web Service runs over plain http meaning that the communication between any client and the RESTful Web Service are unsecured.
+How would you enable ssl encryption, meaning that the RESTful Web Service will run from https without modifying the service's source code ?

 # Appendix